Jachm11/optee-os_raspberry_pi_4_port/README.md

 If you dont have a extra monitor, or just want the flexibilty SSH allows to have, we'll need to configure a SSH conection with the RPI4.
 (It's worth it!)

 First grab your RJ45 and plug it into both the RPI4 and your computer.
+And turn on the RPI4.
+A new ethernet connection should be detected.

 In your PC go to (or similar):
 ```